Journal of Clinical Microbiology

 Dartmouth Digital Commons Citation

 Adams, Lisa V.; Kreiswirth, Barry N.; Arbeit, Robert D.; Soini, Hanna; Mtei, Lillian; Matee, Mecky; Bakari, Muhammad; Lahey, Timothy; and Wieland-Alter, Wendy, "Molecular Epidemiology of HIV-Associated Tuberculosis in Dar es Salaam, Tanzania: Strain Predominance, Clustering, and Polyclonal Disease" (2012).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1232.